 Programs run by Ronald McDonald House Charities of Nashville, the 32-bedroom Ronald McDonald House and the Ronald McDonald Family Room on the 5th Floor of the Monroe Carell Jr. Children’s Hospital at Vanderbilt offer a place for parents and family members to relax, refresh and experience the comforts of home while staying close to their sick child.

 Ronald McDonald House Charities of Nashville serves families from across the country and around the world.
-Since our doors opened in 1991, we have served more than 14,400 families from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states and 14 foreign countries.
-In 2016, we served 502 families in our House with an average length of stay of 19 nights and a daily waiting list of 10 families.
-We request a $15 per night donation from families to stay with us, but more than 91% of families cannot afford to pay and we have never turned a family away because of their inability to pay.
+Since our doors opened in 1991, we have served more than 14,900 families from all 95 counties in Tennessee, 66 counties in Kentucky, 41 other states and 14 foreign countries.
+In 2017, we served 475 families in our House with an average length of stay of 27 nights and a daily waiting list of 7 families.
+While it costs around $85 a night to house a family, we request just $15 per night from families to stay with us.
+More than 54% of families cannot afford to make this donation and we have never turned a family away because of their inability to pay.

 Volunteers who help families